Denise Verreault

 Denise Verreault, OC CQ (born in 1958) is a Canadian businesswoman.
 She is currently the president and Chief Executive Officer of Groupe Maritime Verreault Inc., a shipping company founded by her father, Borromée.
 Verreault was named the Quebec businesswoman of the year in 1999.

 Biography

 Verreault was born in Les Méchins, Quebec.
 She received her Bachelor of Education degree from the University of Quebec at Rimouski.

 Verreault served on several companies' board of directors.
 She began serving as a director for TELUS Québec in 1997.
 She was a member of the board of directors at the University of Quebec at Rimouski.
 Verreault also served as the representative for the Government of Canada on the St. Lawrence Seaway Management Corporation's board of directors.

-Verrault was one of the twelve signatories of Pour un Québec lucide, a 2005 manifesto supporting economic developments in Quebec.
+Verreault was one of the twelve signatories of Pour un Québec lucide, a 2005 manifesto supporting economic developments in Quebec.

 In September 2013, Verreault invested $5 million in gluten-free grain production in Gaspésie.